Skip to main content

 six diverse interns working together

-The National Library of Medicine (NLM) is committed to offering unique training opportunities to students from diverse backgrounds who are interested in computational health and computational biology research.
-NLM understands that the pace of data science innovation is rapidly accelerating, and to best drive this innovation and scientific advancement, our community needs a workforce that embodies our nation’s diversity.
+The National Library of Medicine (NLM) is committed to offering unique training opportunities to students who are interested in computational health and computational biology research.
+NLM understands that the pace of data science innovation is rapidly accelerating, and to best drive this innovation and scientific advancement, our community needs a workforce that embodies our nation.

 NLM is dedicated to meeting this need through the NLM DSI Scholars Program, an 8- to 12-week summer internship where interns contribute their skills and perspectives to computational research projects in the biological sciences.
 DSI Scholars will gain valuable experience in a collaborative research environment while training one-on-one with a research mentor.
 They will also develop scientific communication skills and actively participate in seminars and professional development workshops.
 This experience will culminate in presentations they will give at NLM’s Summer Poster Day and the NIH-wide Summer Poster Day.